sousatou/sshd-operator/README.md

   Stage:     RUNNING
 ```

-When "Stage" field become "RUNNING", then you can connect to the pod by using ssh command.
+When "Stage" field become "RUNNING", you can connect to the pod by using ssh command.
-- IP address: node machine's address(any worker node in the cluster)
+- IP address: node machine's IP address(any worker node in the cluster)
 - Port: Nodeport number from status(auto-generated, appeared in Status)
 - Username: "user1" (specified in the CR, appeared in Spec)
 - Password: Password from status(auto-generated, appeared in Status)